Introduced: 1996 (first Spectrum version), 2003 (revised Spectrum version) and 2018 (DCC-Sound Dash 8-40CW)

 As noted above, Bachmann released revised DCC-Sound versions of the Dash 8-40CW in 2018 -

 Not having either of the previous two versions on hand (hell, who does anymore?), I can't really say with any authority whether or not the shells are new.
-However, since these are now available in a number of "road specific" variants, I'm thinking that if they're not entirely new, they have at least undergone serious revisions.
-To my eye, the paint and detailing are very nice.
+In any case, the paint and detailing are very nice.
 And although Bachmann hasn't tried to match scaletrains.com's level of detailing yet, there are indeed quite a few separately applied detail parts here.
 And the good news is that all of them come preinstalled (including the cab sunshades) -

 As for the internals, those are definitely all new -